Accelerating Film & Flexibles Recycling: From Collection to End Markets (May 28th, 2026)

 • Strategic program planning needed to connect and sustain these efforts

-Each speaker brings expertise from a key segment of the ecosystem - collection, processing, end markets, funding, and system design - offering a comprehensive, solutions-oriented view of what it will take to scale film and flexible recycling.
+Each speaker brought expertise from a key segment of the ecosystem - collection, processing, end markets, funding, and system design - offering a comprehensive, solutions-oriented view of what it will take to scale film and flexible recycling.

 Meet our Speakers: